smolang/SemanticObjects/manual/source/fmos.rst

 ------------------

 ..
 NOTE::
   Semantical lifting of FMOs is under development.
-Currently, they are *completely* ommited from the generated knowledge graph.
+Currently, they are *completely* omitted from the generated knowledge graph.

 .. rubric:: Footnotes